Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 What is real event OCD?

 Real event OCD is a subtype of OCD characterized by ongoing intrusive thoughts and compulsive behaviors around past actions.
-Someone with real event OCD spends extensive energy attempting to gain certainty about a past event and whether they’ve done something potentially immoral or wrong.
+If you have real event OCD, you might spend extensive energy attempting to gain certainty about a past event, and whether you’ve done something potentially immoral or wrong.

-Dr. Patrick McGrath, Chief Clinical Officer for NOCD, explains, “Memory is a tricky thing.
-No one remembers every detail of what transpires in their lives.”
-But for people with real event OCD, this inability to remember everything results in assuming the worst.
-“Because of how their brain fills in the blanks for what they can’t remember, they walk around feeling like some awful person with a secret they need to hide.”
+According to Dr. Patrick McGrath, Chief Clinical Officer for NOCD, “no one remembers every detail of what transpires in their lives.”
+But, for people with real event OCD, this inability to recall every detail of past events can result in a tendency to assume the worst.
+“Because of how their brain fills in the blanks for what they can’t remember, they walk around feeling like some awful person with a secret they need to hide,” says McGrath.

-While all subtypes of OCD involve two parts—obsessions and compulsions—you can think of real event OCD as having three components:
+While all subtypes of OCD involve two primary symptoms—obsessions and compulsions—you can think of real event OCD as having three components:

-2. The obsessions: the thoughts, fears, images, or doubts you have about what happened, which are often irrational
+2. The obsessions: the unwanted thoughts, sensations, images, feelings, or urges you have about what happened—which are often irrational.

 Find the right OCD therapist for you